Pre-event: Monday 1 June

 From 12 noon

-Lunch – in the café
+Lunch – Rectory café

 (please provide waiting staff with your lunch ticket)